adammwaniki/waltid-assignment/README.md

-# Testa Gava Farmer Digital ID Infrastructure
+# Testa Farmer Digital ID Infrastructure

 ## Overview

-Testa Gava is a simple web application designed to make offers to issue and verify verifiable digital credentials to farmers.
+Testa is a simple web application designed to make offers to issue and verify verifiable digital credentials to farmers.
 This lightweight, single-page application interfaces with a Walt.id credential issuance service to provide farmers with portable digital identities.

+Testa has two main divisions:

+- Testa Gava - credential issuance
+- Testa SACCO - credential verification

 ## Features